ozmartian/vidcutter/README.md

 Users can install directly from AUR, package is available in both stable and git-latest versions:

     AUR: vidcutter, vidcutter-git

+Using an AUR helper like pacaur (or substitute with yaourt if that is your preference):

+    LATEST STABLE RELEASE:

+        pacaur -S vidcutter

+    LATEST DEVELOPMENT RELEASE:

+        pacaur -S vidcutter-git

 #### Ubuntu/Mint/Debian and all other Ubuntu derivatives